HRTX Covered Call Strategy

 What is a covered call on HRTX?

 A covered call on HRTX is the covered call strategy applied to HRTX (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With HRTX stock trading near $0.42, the strikes shown on this page are snapped to the nearest listed HRTX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HRTX stock at $0.33 on the most recent close, the strikes shown on this page are snapped to the nearest listed HRTX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are HRTX covered call max profit and max loss calculated?